input-output-hk/cardano-node-wiki/Troubleshooting.md

    |                          ^^^^^^^
 ```

-When this happens ensure the `cabal.projec.local` file exists and contains the following lines:
+When this happens ensure the `cabal.project.local` file exists and contains the following lines:

 ```
 package trace-dispatcher